The Waterfront Plan,

 (Shipyard/Harborside Park) on the south.
 The Phase I landscape and flood

 mitigation design for implementation of the Waterfront Plan was approved on

 Three redevelopment sites in the Plan include Robinson Terminal North and South, as well as the Cummings-Turner Block located between Prince and Duke Streets along The Strand.

 Public space design improvements have begun with a Waterfront Landscape and Flood Mitigation Design Project underway for the Waterfront.
-Click the Public Space Improvements link for the Community Meeting Schedule, Work Program, and for more about this effort.

 The Waterfront Plan recommends a variety of parking and circulation improvements with several underway.

 The Alexandria Waterfront Commission advises the City Council and staff on issues related to Alexandria's Marina, and advises on implementation of the Waterfront Small Area Plan.
 The Commission is composed of 21 members representing a particular neighborhood, community organization, or City committee.
 The Commission meets the third Tuesday of each month at 7:30 am at City Hall, 301 King Street, unless otherwise indicated.

 The Alexandria waterfront hosts a variety of events year-round.
 Learn about what’s going on along the Waterfront.